ekondr/bitroleable/README.md

 # Bitroleable

-Store user's roles in an integer column of database.
-Have ability to store multi-roles for users.
+Manage user roles.
+Each user's role is stored as a bit in an integer column of database.
+Also provides user ability to have one role and some roles.

 ## Installation